7 Types of Mergers and Acquisitions (M&A) + Real Examples

 Kison Patel is the Founder and CEO of DealRoom, a Chicago-based diligence management software that uses Agile principles to innovate and modernize the finance industry.
 As a former M&A advisor with over a decade of experience, Kison developed DealRoom after seeing first hand a number of deep-seated, industry-wide structural issues and inefficiencies.

-A merger is a transaction of two companies, usually of similar size, in which the shareholders of each of the two separate companies, jointly own the shares of the company that arises after the merger.
-This is distinct from an acquisition, where one company (the buyer) buys the outstanding shares of a target company, and the target company’s shareholders receive the proceeds from selling those shares
+A merger is a transaction in which two companies, usually of similar size, combine to form a new company, with the shareholders of each company jointly owning the shares of the new company.
+This is distinct from an acquisition, in which one company (the buyer) acquires the outstanding shares of a target company, and the target company’s shareholders receive the proceeds from selling those shares.

 The 7 Types of Mergers and Acquisitions